 Figure 11 – Switch Packet Loss

 Virtual Input Queuing (VIQ) is an example approach to coordinate the resources available on an egress port with the demands of an ingress port to deliver data.
 With VIQ, the egress port informs the ingress ports of its buffer availability to avoid internal switch transfers that will result in packet loss.
 Packets can naturally back-up in the ingress port and PFC can be applied appropriately if needed.
-VIQ can be modeled as having a dedicated queue at egress for each ingress port and, as a consequence, fair share scheduling can be applied to traffic leaving the switch.
+VIQ can be modeled as having a dedicated queue at egress for each ingress port and, consequently, fair share scheduling can be applied to traffic leaving the switch.

-VIQ has the advantage of avoiding congestion induced packet loss within the switch itself.
+VIQ has the advantage of avoiding congestion-induced packet loss within the switch itself.
 In addition, VIQ modeling can allow traffic to exit the switch in a fair and orderly manner to help maintain the foundation of the lossless data center.
 There are other designs and internal scheduling algorithms, beyond VIQ, that can be implemented to achieve a lossless switching environment [17].
 The key is to support coordination between egress and ingress ports.

 Dynamic Virtual Lanes